 If you’re travelling by car, there are two small car parking areas on Daisybank Road (GL53 9QQ) – the second is marked on maps as the Bridge Car Park and is closest to the start of the walk.

-If you’re travelling by public transport, you can take the Stagecoach F bus (except on Sundays) from Clarence Street in the centre of Cheltenham to the Leckhampton Hill Foot stop, where Leckhampton Road meets Old Bath Road, then Daisybank Road is a five-minute walk up the hill.
+If you’re travelling by public transport, you can take the Marchants Coaches L bus from North Street in the centre of Cheltenham (near Primark) to the Leckhampton Hill Foot stop, where Leckhampton Road meets Old Bath Road, then Daisybank Road is a five-minute walk up the hill.

 Leckhampton Hill walk route